ealonsogzl/MuSA/README.md

 -   Residual resampling
 -   Stratified resampling
 -   Systematic resampling
+-   Redraw from a normal approximation of the posterior

 ### Outputs
 The outputs of MuSA are composed by simple .csv files containing the following information: